How Does LendingTree Get Paid?

 GM discount programs

 GM Financial offers several discount programs for eligible borrowers.
-If you fall in any of these categories, you may qualify for a rebate or discount on your new GMC: current and former GM employees, employees of GM suppliers, first responders and members of the military.
+If you fall in any of these categories, you may qualify for a rebate or discount on your new GMC: current and former GM employees and their families, employees of GM suppliers, first responders and members of the military.
 Offers vary, so check the GM discount programs page for current eligibility requirements and GMC specials.

 Promotional interest rates

 Depending on the model you’re interested in, you may be able to find GMC financing deals in the form of a discounted annual percentage rate (APR).
-For instance, as of the writing of this article, GM Financial is offering a 0.9% APR offer on 2023 and 2024 GMC Sierra 1500s.
-These offers often come with deferred monthly payments, meaning you won’t have to make monthly payments for a certain amount of time.
+For instance, as of the writing of this article, GM Financial is offering 0% APR and a cash allowance on 2024 GMC Hummer EV and Sierra EV models for Costco Auto Program qualified borrowers.
+Some offers often come with deferred monthly payments, meaning you won’t have to make monthly payments for a certain amount of time.

 GM certified pre-owned

 Certified pre-owned GM cars come with a six-year or 100,000 mile powertrain limited warranty and a 12-month or 12,000 mile limited warranty.
-Your GMC will undergo a 172-point inspection and come with a free vehicle history report.
-Plus, if you’re not happy with your car, you have three days or 150 miles to exchange it.
+They undergo a 172-point inspection and include a free vehicle history report.
+If you’re not happy with your car, you have three days or 150 miles to exchange it.

 Bank and credit union auto loans